-There are four major sections to a configuration file:
+There are 6 sections sections to a configuration file:

-- The serializers section defines the classes of the serdes used for serialization and deserialization of specific objects that are received and sent along different streams.
+- The Application section defines things like the name of the job, job factory (See the job.factory.class property in Configuration Table), the class name for your StreamTask and serialization and deserialization of specific objects that are received and sent along different streams.

-- The system section defines systems that your StreamTask can read from along with the types of serdes used for sending keys and messages from that system.
-Usually, you’ll define a Kafka system, if you’re reading from Kafka, although you can also specify your own self-implemented Samza-compatible systems.
+- The Systems & Streams section defines systems that your StreamTask can read from along with the types of serdes used for sending keys and messages from that system.
+You may use any of the predefined systems that Samza ships with, although you can also specify your own self-implemented Samza-compatible systems.
 See the hello-samza example project‘s Wikipedia system for a good example of a self-implemented system.